ChanX21/Maxtron-NFTAuction/README.md

 ## Deployment

-You can deploy the MaxtroxNFT contract to the Ethereum blockchain using Remix, Hardhat, Truffle, or another Ethereum development tool.
+You can deploy the MaxtronNFT contract to the Ethereum blockchain using Remix, Hardhat, Truffle, or another Ethereum development tool.
 Make sure to set the appropriate parameters, such as gas limit and initial token supply.

 ## Contributing